 The statement that for every non-initial object $X$ in $\C$ the unique morphism $X\to\1$ is a retraction is equivalent to saying that every non-trivial Boolean algebra admits a maximal ideal.
-This is known as the \emph{Maximal Ideal Theorem}. \end{example} Note that Lemma \ref{l:cohe-strict-initial} implies that in a coherent category we have $\0\cong \1$ if and only if any two objects are isomorphic, i.e., the category is equivalent to the terminal category with only one object and one morphism.
+This is known as the \emph{Maximal Ideal Theorem}. \end{example} Lemma~\ref{l:cohe-strict-initial} implies that in a coherent category we have $\0\cong \1$ if, and only if, any two objects are isomorphic, i.e.\ the category is equivalent to the terminal category with only one object and one morphism.
 Thus, if $\0\cong\1$, we say that the category is \emph{trivial}.
 For the remainder of the section, we work with a fixed category $\X$ satisfying the following properties. \begin{assumption} The category $\X$ is a non-trivial well-pointed coherent category in which the unique morphism $X\to\1$ is a retraction for every $X\not\cong\0$. \end{assumption} We note in passing that, if $X$ is an object of $\X$ such that the copower $\sum_{\pt{X}}{\1}$ exists in $\X$, then the canonical morphism